 These shoes are also supportive, lightweight, flexible, and breathable, which will keep your kids’ feet and legs healthy.
 But remember, you MUST provide your child with the correct shoe size if you want him or her to get the full benefits that the shoes have to offer!

-Below you can find a selection of children’s shoes that come with a wide toe box and a narrow heel:
+Below you can find a selection of the best children’s shoes that come with a wide toe box and a narrow heel:

 These are everyday shoes that come with enough support to be worn for your child’s daily activities!
 Please keep in mind that if your child’s heels are really narrow, a pair of shoes that come with shoelaces will make a huge difference since it will really hug and lock your kids’ heels in the shoes.